Residential - Multi-Unit

 57-61 Archer Street, Chatswood, Sydney

-DEM prepared architectural concepts and an urban design report to support a Planning Proposal submission for a proposed development at 57 - 61 Archer Street, Chatswood.
+Preparation of architectural and urban design documentation to support a Planning Proposal submission for a proposed development at 57 - 61 Archer Street, Chatswood.
 The development is located within walking distance of Chatswood’s major transport interchange and is to provide:

 Retail / commercial uses at ground level.

 A permeable interface with the surrounding public realm and a high degree of connectivity with surrounding roads providing improved pedestrian linkages between existing residential areas and the Chatswood CBD.

 An activated interface with the existing heritage building located on Albert Avenue.

 An urban plaza for use by local residents and the wider community.